DNA methylation: Repression of CpG-dense promoters

-DNA methylation was probably present at some extent in very early eukaryote ancestors.
+DNA methylation was probably present at some extent in early eukaryote ancestors.
 In virtually every organism analyzed, methylation in promoter regions correlates negatively with gene expression.
 CpG-dense promoters of actively transcribed genes are never methylated, but, reciprocally, transcriptionally silent genes do not necessarily carry a methylated promoter.
 In mouse and human, around 60–70% of genes have a CpG island in their promoter region and most of these CpG islands remain unmethylated independently of the transcriptional activity of the gene, in both differentiated and undifferentiated cell types.
 Of note, whereas DNA methylation of CpG islands is unambiguously linked with transcriptional repression, the function of DNA methylation in CG-poor promoters remains unclear; albeit there is little evidence that it could be functionally relevant.

 DNA methylation may affect the transcription of genes in two ways.
 First, the methylation of DNA itself may physically impede the binding of transcriptional proteins to the gene, and second, and likely more important, methylated DNA may be bound by proteins known as methyl-CpG-binding domain proteins (MBDs).
 MBD proteins then recruit additional proteins to the locus, such as histone deacetylases and other chromatin remodeling proteins that can modify histones, thereby forming compact, inactive chromatin, termed heterochromatin.
-This link between DNA methylation and chromatin structure is very important.
+This link between DNA methylation and chromatin structure is important.
 In particular, loss of methyl-CpG-binding protein 2 (MeCP2) has been implicated in Rett syndrome; and methyl-CpG-binding domain protein 2 (MBD2) mediates the transcriptional silencing of hypermethylated genes in "cancer."

 Repression of transposable elements

 DNA methylation is a powerful transcriptional repressor, at least in CpG dense contexts.
-Transcriptional repression of protein-coding genes appears essentially limited to very specific classes of genes that need to be silent permanently and in almost all tissues.
+Transcriptional repression of protein-coding genes appears essentially limited to specific classes of genes that need to be silent permanently and in almost all tissues.
 While DNA methylation does not have the flexibility required for the fine-tuning of gene regulation, its stability is perfect to ensure the permanent silencing of transposable elements.
 Transposon control is one of the most ancient functions of DNA methylation that is shared by animals, plants and multiple protists.
 It is even suggested that DNA methylation evolved precisely for this purpose.